-- Have at least four years' experience aligning with child and young people health, mental health and addiction - Has experience in leadership, coaching and mentoring approaches - Excellent communication, interpersonal and facilitation skills - Experience in practice development and quality improvement strategies - Comprehensive knowledge of NZ Health System understanding including equity issues, professional leadership and emerging issues for the nursing profession.
+- Have at least four years' experience aligning with Mental Health, Addiction and Intellectual Disability. - Has experience in leadership, coaching and mentoring approaches - Excellent communication, interpersonal and facilitation skills - Experience in practice development and quality improvement strategies - Comprehensive knowledge of NZ Health System understanding including equity issues, professional leadership and emerging issues for the nursing profession.